-For example, let’s say you focus your mind on something that is mostly a physical pursuit on the surface, such as weight training.
+For example, let’s say you focus your mind on something that is on the surface mostly a physical pursuit: weight training.
 Yet, is it mostly a physical thing?
 While the actual performance of the movements might be primarily physical, what you’ve likely already integrated before you even decide to begin weight training are the facts that challenging your muscles with progressive resistance loads is a good thing for your physical well-being.

 Celebration.
-Once you’ve focused on reality and integrated those facts with your personal worldview, i.e. your personal philosophic premises, then, and only then, can you rationally indulge in the most pleasurable pillar — celebration.
-For me, celebration is the result of the focused integration of the concrete parts of reality and what they represent in my life.
+Once you’ve focused on reality and integrated those facts with your personal worldview, i.e., your personal philosophic premises, then, and only then, can you rationally indulge in the most pleasurable pillar — celebration.
+For me, celebration is the result of the focused integration of the concretes of reality and what they represent in my life.
 Staying with the weight training example, I know that a focus on facts means I need to weight train to stay in good physical shape.

 Staying in good physical shape is a value to me because I’ve integrated the virtue of good health and the absence of disease in my life as rational values for me to pursue.
-And despite being on the losing side of my fifties, I am, for the most part, in excellent physical condition, largely free of disease and strong, flexible and fully functional.
+And despite being on the losing side of my fifties, I am for the most part in excellent physical condition, largely free of disease, strong, flexible and fully functional.
 It is this combination of focused integration that permits me to celebrate this circumstance.

-Whether that celebration is the pleasure of watching your children grow up, or whether it’s staring into the eyes of the person you love most and feeling that love come right back to you, or whether it’s something as simple as performing a set of intense barbell curls — when you live a life of focused integration, you can justly celebrate life in all of its forms.
+Whether that celebration is the pleasure of watching your children grow up, staring into the eyes of the person you love most and feeling that love come right back to you or something as simple as performing a set of intense barbell curls — when you live a life of focused integration, you can justly celebrate life in all of its forms.

 If you want to hear more about the various ways I and others focus, integrate and celebrate life, I invite you to check out the articles, interviews and podcasts available right now at WayoftheRenaissanceman.com.